 How to request a specific e-ID

-When requesting authentication through Criipto Verify you must specify exactly which kind of e-ID the user will use, often including a choice of one out of more options for each type.
-For example, Swedish BankID allows to different methods, either on the same device or on another device.
+When requesting authentication through Criipto Verify, you must specify exactly which kind of e-ID you want your end-user to use.
+This often means you have to pre-select one out of several options per e-ID.
+For example, Swedish BankID allows three different methods, one for same-device login and two for another-device logins.

-The recommended way of specifying the e-ID method is to send an
+The simplest way of specifying the e-ID method is to use the OpenID Connect (aka OIDC)

-This is a straightforward excercise in most clients technologies when you integrate directly with Criipto Verify.
+This approach is a straightforward exercise in most client technologies when you integrate directly with Criipto Verify.

-In some cases, however, you don’t have an option to control how (or if) this parameter is set at runtime.
+However, there are cases where you do not have control over how/if this parameter is set at runtime.
 That can be the case when you are working in a less flexible setup, such as

 - Connecting your client application to Criipto Verify via an intermediary identity provider